 [21:41] – “There are other ways to achieve those same states that we use drugs to get to.
 You get preoccupied chasing the drug when you’re in an addiction loop.
 But if you can put that aside for a day or a week or a month or a year, the wound starts to heal.”

 If you really enjoyed this episode, we’ve created a PDF that has all of the key information for you from the episode.
-Just fill in your information below to download it.
+Just go to the episode page at www.theaddictedmind.com to download it.